bentoml/BentoML/docs/source/concepts.rst

 file, test the prediction service, and then update it to production model serving endpoint.

-BentoML keeps track of all the Bentos saved and provides web UI and CLI commands for model management.
+BentoML keeps track of all the services saved and provides web UI and CLI commands for model management.
 By default, BentoML saves all the model files and metadata in the local file system.
 For team settings, it is recommended to run a shared BentoML server for the entire team, which stores all of their Bento files and metadata in the cloud